 CenterPoint has 3 pricing schedules.
 One package of the three is best for institutional clients.
 Let’s take a look at the other two.
 The standard plan, priced by the volume of shares, and the per-ticket plan, at a fixed rate per trade.

 The standard plan starts at $0.004 per share and goes as low as $0.002 per share, depending on monthly volume.
 To get a reduced price per share your monthly volume has to exceed 300,000 shares.
 That’s an average of 15,000 shares per trading day in the course of the month.
+This type of trading activity might be right up your alley.

-Your trading cost doesn’t stop there.
+However, your trading cost doesn’t stop there.
 Add to this the routing fees, regulatory fees, platform fees, the monthly charges for market data packages and the usual miscellaneous fees for wire transfers, broker-assisted trades, and last but not least the HTB (hard to borrow) fees.

 Yes, the cost of trading with CenterPoint Securities is higher than most online brokerage discount firms.
 However, for higher net worth traders, those that are active on a daily basis, such fees are normal and are the cost of doing business.
+Make sure to read other Centerpoint Securities review posts their costs and fees.

 CenterPoint Securities has multiple platforms to choose from with different price levels.

 $100 per month – The least expensive platform is the “CenterPoint Trader”.
 Not the most original name but don’t let that fool you.
 It is based on the powerful Sterling Trader platform.
 It has the sophisticated trading tools most day traders need to get the job done.
+Sterling is also available for other brokers.
+Very popular here in the US and abroad among serious traders.

 Real-time data, charting, streaming news and analytics, advanced charting, programmable keys and smart destination preferences for order entry… you got it.
 And it does have both desktop and mobile capabilities.
 To learn more, visit CenterPoint Trader.

 $120 per month – The DAS Trader Pro trading platform from DAS Inc. provides professional level access and data for many exchanges like Nasdaq, NYSE/ARCA, Direct Edge, OTC markets, and BATS.
 Add-ons such as DAS WEB and DAS APP allow you to trade from a web browser or from your mobile.
+DAS is a household name in the day trading community.
+And for good reason.

 Clients will gain access to every NYSE floor broker and routing tactics for exchanges, ALGO, dark pools, liquidity providers, and too many features to list here.